Land registration (Scots law): Operation of the Keeper's Indemnity

 The Keeper's Indemnity was wider than the Keeper's Warranty, as the indemnity was available to any individual suffering loss due to an error in the Land Register.
-In contrast, the warranty protects only specific people, primarily applicants for registration of a deed.
+In contrast, the warranty protects only specific people, primarily applicants, for registration of a deed.

 Under the Land Registration (Scotland) Act 1979 a person who suffered loss was entitled to indemnity in three situations.
-The threes situations were:
+The three situations were: